blazer82/analytodon/apps/cli/README.md

 ## `analytodon-cli cleanup oldaccounts`

-Delete users with old accounts
+Delete users who have not logged in for 120+ days and were already notified

 ```
 USAGE